VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Signals/sigandsys.md

 [TODO] Linearity - if you put in A and get Y, put in B and get Z, then putting in A+B should give you Y+Z. Similarly, 2A should give you 2Y.

-[TODO] LTI - Linear, Time Invariant
+## LTI - Linear Time Invariant Systems

 - Distributive, Associative, Invertability, Stability (if summable < inf)